-Intensive study of Genesis to Deuteronomy in their historical and cultural context.
+Detailed study of Genesis to Deuteronomy in their historical and cultural context.
 Discussion of translations, certain critical theories, and other related ideas.

 Treatment of the literal meaning in relation to its higher meanings and other doctrinal considerations.
-The history of the canon of the Old and New Testaments.
-3 Credits.

 Religion 221.
 The Histories and Prophets of the Old Testament.
 (Scriptural)